-All temporary anchor systems must provide such a strength as to limit potential falls and the load must be equalized across multiple anchor points.
+1. All temporary anchor systems must provide sufficient strength to limit potential falls.
 Anchors are placed to provide the most effective protection for both the climber and the belay.

 2. Trees used as anchor points in an anchor system must be well-rooted, healthy, at least 6 inches in diameter at the point of attachment, and protected from damage.